fosterc1/adapt-margueetext/README.md

 # adapt-scrollMarquee

-**Scrolling Marquee Text** is a _presentation component_ which displays a horizontal scrolling marquee of text with continuous animation that responds to scroll velocity.
+**Scrolling Marquee Text** is a _presentation component_ which displays a horizontal scrolling marquee of text that animates in response to page scroll velocity.

-The marquee continuously scrolls at a base speed, and dynamically adjusts its speed based on the user's scroll velocity - the faster you scroll, the faster the text moves.
+The marquee moves only when the user scrolls the page - the faster you scroll, the faster the text moves.
 The component creates an infinite seamless loop using GSAP ScrollTrigger.

 [**View the demo**](example/demo.html)